HN721/HN721/README.md

 # 💫 About Me:
 I’m a Fullstack Developer MERN with a Bachelor’s Degree in Information Systems from Gunadarma University, passionate about building scalable web applications and user-centric digital solutions.
-With experience in both frontend and backend development, I’ve led and contributed to various projects ranging from e-commerce platforms to school management systems.
-Proficient in technologies like React, Node.js, Express, and MongoDB, I thrive in collaborative environments where clean code, performance, and user experience are top priorities.
+With experience in both frontend and backend development, I Proficient in technologies like React, Node.js, Express, and MongoDB, I thrive in collaborative environments where clean code, performance, and user experience are top priorities.

 ## 🌐 Socials: